 - Economics impacts of Coral Reefs

-Coral reefs form a critical part of the earth’s overall ecosystem.
-While Coral reefs cover less than one tenth of one percent of the earth’s oceans these same reefs are estimated to contain one quarter of known marine fish species.
+These reefs form a critical part of the earth’s overall ecosystem.
+While these reefs cover less than one tenth of one percent of the earth’s oceans these same reefs are estimated to contain one quarter of known marine fish species.
 Scientists estimate that there could be anywhere from one to eight million undiscovered species living in and around the coral reefs (Smithsonian Institute).

-The importance of this precious resource can not be underestimated.
-Coral Reefs are critical to not only our ecosystem but also the world’s financial system, through fishing and harvesting of marine plants and animals, the ability of the reefs to protect land masses from dangerous storms, providing moisture that in turn provides rain to all of the earth’s land masses, and much more.
+The importance of this precious resource cannot be underestimated.
+Coral Reefs are critical to not only our ecosystem but also the world’s financial system.
+These benefits include fishing and harvesting of marine plants and animals, the ability of the reefs to protect land masses from dangerous storms, providing moisture that in turn provides rain to all of the earth’s land masses, and much more.
 Without these reef systems our world would look much different than it does today.

 Corals are tiny animals which belong to the group cnidaria (the “c” is silent).
 Other cnidarians include hydras, jellyfish, and sea anemones.
 Corals are sessile animals, meaning they are not mobile but stay fixed in one place.